pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/nolass/README.md

 Menu after Koga:
 - Use all Rare Candies
-- Bike to get Strength
+- Bike East (hopping the ledge) to the Warden's house
+- Get HM04 Strength
 - Fly to Pallet Town

 ## Pallet Town